jrtashjian/postmark-codeigniter/README.md

 ###Sending an Email

 The great thing about extending the Core CI_Email class is the ability to not have to change the way you use the class!
-The only difference is that you will be using $this->postmark->send() instead of $this->email->send().
+The only difference is that you will be calling functions as $this->postmark->function_name() instead of $this->email->function_name().

 ##Contact